Tuition Adjustment Policy

 Tuition Penalty for Dropped Credits

-Beginning on the first day of classes, students who drop below full-time or drop below their originally registered credit level may be assessed a tuition penalty.
+Beginning the second week of classes, students who drop below full-time or drop below their originally registered credit level may not receive a tuition refund.
 The tuition adjustment is determined by the effective date of the drop and is made according to Penn State's Tuition Adjustment Schedule.

 Tuition Adjustment Schedules